Makronisos: History

 After the Burning of Smyrna in 1922 and the population exchange between Greece and Turkey, Greek refugees from the Ottoman Empire were transferred to Makronisos, where a quarantine station (to minimize the spread of smallpox and typhus infection) was established.
 Between 1922 and 1923, 12,295 refugees, mostly women, children, and the elderly, passed through Makronisos.

 Prison camp

 Makronisos was used as a military prison island and concentration camp from the time of the Greek Civil War until the restoration of democracy, following the collapse of the Regime of the Colonels in 1974.
 Torture methods were used among others.
 Because of its history, it is considered a monument of the civil war era; therefore the island and the original structures on it are protected from alteration.

-Among the prisoners of Makronisos were Apostolos Santas, Nikos Koundouros, Mikis Theodorakis, Leonidas Kyrkos and Thanasis Vengos.
+Among the prisoners of Makronisos were Apostolos Santas, Nikos Koundouros, Mikis Theodorakis, Leonidas Kyrkos, Yannis Ritsos, Manos Katrakis, Thanasis Vengos, and Georgios Varoufakis, the father of future Greek finance minister Yanis Varoufakis.